Burt Township School District: History

 The district's future was called into question in 2019 by a proposed cut in a state program providing funding for school districts in remote areas.
 Governor Gretchen Whitmer used a line-item veto to eliminate the cut.

+The school has also served other purposes, including the library serving the community at large and the gymnasium serving as a community recreation center.
+The Burt Township Schools own a 1,300-acre school forest adjacent to Lake Superior, bordering on the Pictured Rocks National Lakeshore.

 The schools are unranked by U.S. News & World Report, which has compiled demographic information on the district's population and students.